In its long history, there have been many spectacular Chinese inventions.

 New evidence that suggests the Chinese were the ones who invented alcohol.

+Paper has had a greater impact than many other Chinese inventions.
 A.D.
 105 is said to be the year in which papermaking was invented by the Chinese.
 But recent archaeological investigations place the actual invention of paper 200 years earlier.

 Cai Lun used the bark of a mulberry tree, breaking it into fibers and pounding it into a sheet.
-It was later that people discovered adding rags, hemp, and old fish nets to the pulp made a better quality of paper.
+It was later that people discovered adding rags, hemp, and old fish nets to the pulp made a better quality paper.

 The Chinese guarded the secret of paper manufacture closely, trying to ensure a monopoly.